 The Role of the Participatory Process.
 One reason so few PRSPs have been engendered is because they were prepared based on the assumption that participatory processes would feed into PRSPs.
-Thus CSOs and governments in many countries placed considerable effort into ensuring participatory processes were gender inclusive and flagged key gender issues.
-But often engendered participatory processes have not fed into PRSPs.
+Thus civil society organizations (CSOs), unions, religious groups, parliamentarians and others have been trying to influence PRSPs participatory processes as a critical entry point for steering the multilateral agenda in the direction of poverty reduction (World Vision 2002).
+These groups were cognizant that this strategy ran 'the risk of getting engaged with nothing else than rhetoric' but felt it was a worthwhile enough opportunity to take the risk (Oxfam International 2001).
+In their participatory advocacy, these groups placed considerable effort into ensuring participatory processes were gender inclusive and flagged key gender issues.